madskristensen/WebEssentials.AspNetCore.ServiceWorker/README.md

 }
 ```

+This means you can have settings specific to each of your environments (development, staging, production, etc.) by using various `appsettings.<environment>.json` files or by using environment variables.

 > If you use Visual Studio then you should get full Intellisense inside the `pwa` object in appsettings.json.

 ## Customizing the Web App Manifest